-Level Positioning ☆ 3 and General conformance criteria for each IoT product category that is intended for use in above critical systems of government agencies, critical infrastructure providers, and large companies, and is evaluated and certified by an independent third party. ☆2 IoT product vendors self-declare that their product conforms to the basic conformity ~2 criteria for each IoT product category in addition to ☆1. ☆ 1 IoT product vendors self-declare that their product conforms to the unified baseline ×1 conformity criteria for all IoT products in scope.
+Level Positioning STAR-3 General conformance criteria for each IoT product category that is intended for use in critical systems and of government agencies, critical infrastructure providers, and large companies, and is evaluated and above certified by an independent third party.
+STAR-2 IoT product vendors self-declare that their product conforms to the basic conformance criteria for each IoT product category in addition to STAR-1.
+STAR-1 IoT product vendors self-declare that their product conforms to the unified baseline conformance criteria for all IoT products in scope.